ab-inbev-ze-company/ze-code-challenges/frontend-mobile.md

 #### If your running for a front-end position:
 - You're not allowed to use any CSS Frameworks (Bootstrap, Bulma, PureCSS etc.)
-- React or Vanilla JS will be a plus, but you can use whatever you want =)
+- React will be a plus, but you can use whatever you want =)
 - I want to be able to run your project locally by using `npm start`

 #### If your running for a mobile position: